 Some systems are in need of upgrading, being of inferior quality and condition, as well as substandard sizing of pipelines.

-The compilation of storm water master plans for the individual catchment areas, including the redetermination of floodlines are envisaged to properly planning for mitigation of flooding hazards.
+The compilation of stormwater master plans for the individual catchment areas, including the redetermination of floodlines is envisaged to properly planning for mitigation of flooding hazards.

 Capital projects entail the lining of existing pipes or replacement, as required.